openmainframeproject/foundation/zowe_conformance/test_evaluation_guide.md

     e.
 Every parameter (headers, query parameters, payload, cookies, etc.) is documented with definitions of all possible values and their associated meanings. **(required)**

     f.
 Every HTTP error code must be documented.
 If the endpoint has additional more granular error codes, only provide the  documentation reference. **(required)**

+    g.
+Service SHOULD provide the code snippets to be shown to the users as explained in https://docs.zowe.org/stable/extend/extend-apiml/onboard-plain-java-enabler/#api-info **(best practice)**

 4. **API naming and addressing**